codylico/mmaptwo/README.md

 - The API should provide a base interface for file accesses.

 - The interface should be simple and orthogonal.

+- The interface should allow for mapping a file multiple times without needing to close the file between each mapping.

 - The source should not use more language features or libraries than necessary, and should not be larger (in lines of code)